No Screen Boredom Busters For Kids

 Rock candy is a delicious, fun recipe that also doubles as a science experiment because you get to watch the sugar crystals form.
 Get creative with endless flavor and color combinations that will delight children and grownups alike!
 One of the best things is that it takes time and patience.
 It can take up to a week for the rock candy to form, which makes it an ongoing project for the next few days!
 Learn how to make rock here.

---> Ice bucket discovery (add water in a plastic tupperware or pail and toss in small plastic toys let it freeze in the freezer and then have them break the ice with tools and discover what’s hidden inside)
+Add water in a plastic food container or bucket and toss in small plastic toys such as plastic animals or lego bricks.
+Let it freeze in the freezer and then ask your children to break the ice and discover what's hidden inside!

 This content has been sourced and prepared by Codico Lab